Sun-Sean/Projects/Python/README.md

 # Description of the current directory

-The following directories contain directories that include serveral projects written in Python
+The current directory contains directories that include projects written in Python